fassousa/100-days-of-code/log.md

 **Thoughts**: It is getting harder to code everyday because sometimes I just feel like not coding, but when I start things begin to set in motion.
 The hardest part today were the Ruby challenges

+### Day 4: September 20, 2018

+**Today's Progress**: Continued watchandcode JavaScript course and finished version 6.
+Applyed to some jobs and did some coding challenges for practice.
+Did an actual job challenge and screwed so bad, but I learned a lot.

+**Thoughts**:

 ### Day 1: June 27, Monday